dylanwishner/aevum/README.md

 * `-u, --microseconds`: Sets the desired time period to microseconds
 * `-m, --milliseconds`: Sets the desired time period to milliseconds
 * `-s, --seconds`: Sets the desired time period to seconds (default)
+* `-r, --results`: Sets the number of results to calculate before exiting

 ### Examples
 Sets a search for a 10 second timer with a 16MHz timer clock